jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

 with each permutation starting at a different degree of the major scale and wrapping around the end as needed.

+For example,
+the notes in the first mode of C major are `C-D-E-F-G-A-B-C`.
+The notes in the second mode of C major are `D-E-F-G-A-B-C-D`.

 Starting with the first degree of the major scale, the diatonic modes are
 (1) Ionian,